Protect and Control frequently asked questions (FAQs)

 What do the Last modified and Age columns mean?

-• Last modified shows the most recent time the item was edited or its permissions were changed.
+• Last modified shows the most recent time the item was edited or its access levels were changed.

 • Age shows when the item was created or uploaded.